surgical-robotics-ai/surgical_robotics_challenge/README.md

 python gui_based_control.py
 ```
 You should see GUI's with sliders to control the Pose of each PSM.
 Move around the PSMs and try to pick the needle.
-To see how to programmatically
-control the PSMs and pick the needle using sensor/constraints, look at the `gui_based_control.py` code.

 5. To automatically make a PSM grasp the needle, you can look at and run the script called `attach_needle.py` while
 the simulation is running.
-Its a simple script that should move the needle near the pinchers and then you can move that
-specific pinchers jaw angle until it grasps the needle.
+Its a simple script that should move the needle near the gripper fingers and then you can move that specific jaw angle until it grasps the needle.

 6. You can hit `CTRL+R` to reset the simulation.
 Toggle `P` on the keyboard to select between mouse pan using the LEFT click or mouse picking.